 3 Kings’ Controversy

-Over recent years, a couple of controversies have arisen in relation to the Reyes Magos, both of them due to globalization.
+Over recent years, a couple of controversies have arisen in relation to the Reyes Magos:

-- As more and more families begin to unwrap a couple of Papá Noel presents on Christmas Eve, some traditional Spaniards are unhappy that the onslaught of Santa Claus culture being brought in from outside may mean that the tradition of the Reyes Magos on the 6th may die out in favor of the more widely recognized Santa celebrations on the 25th.
+- With so much American culture coming through television, films and social media, more and more families are unwrapping a couple of Papá Noel presents on Christmas Eve.
+Some traditional Spaniards are none too pleased that the onslaught of Santa Claus culture on the 25th brought in from outside may reduce the tradition of the Reyes Magos on the 6th.

 Again, you read that right.

-On a positive not, in 2017 Madrid’s left-leaning mayor Manuela Carmena took heed to a petition and declared that from 2017 on, black face would no longer be used in Madrid’s Three King’s Parade.
-Hopefully the rest of the nation isn’t far behind!
+On a positive note, two years ago Madrid’s left-leaning mayor Manuela Carmena took heed to a petition and declared that from 2017 on, black face would no longer be used in Madrid’s Three King’s Parade.
+Hopefully it´s a sign that positive change is on the horizon and the rest of the nation won´t be far behind!